 Convergence Center For Policy Resolution

-Convergence Compass is a one-of-a-kind online learning program that helps participants understand what drives division and teaches them evidence-based strategies for effective dialogue, and collaborative problem-solving even on the toughest issues.
+Convergence Compass is a one-of-a-kind online learning program that helps participants understand what drives division and teaches them evidence-based strategies for effective dialogue and collaborative problem-solving, even on the toughest issues.
 The curriculum is designed by Convergence in partnership with Constructive Dialogue Institute and UC Berkeley’s Greater Good Science Center.
-The program will be available as a standalone offering and as a cohort with instructor-led sessions in between courses to practice and apply skills.
+The program is available as a standalone offering and as a cohort with instructor-led sessions in between courses to practice and apply skills.

 DESIGNED FOR LEADERS IN